-- The one year off the engagement in year 7 does not constitute cooling-off as it is less than the five consecutive years off required to achieve cooling-off for an Engagement Partner.
+- 1. The one year off the engagement in year 7 does not constitute cooling-off as it is less than the five consecutive years off required to achieve cooling-off for an EP.
 So, the individual reaches seven cumulative years on the engagement at the end of year 8 after which he or she must serve a cooling-off period of five consecutive years. - 2.
-The two years off the engagement in years 5 and 6 do not constitute cooling-off as they are less than the three consecutive years off required to achieve cooling-off for an EQCR Partner.
+The two years off the engagement in years 5 and 6 do not constitute cooling-off as they are less than the three consecutive years off required to achieve cooling-off for an EQCR.
 So, the individual reaches seven cumulative years on the engagement at the end of year 9, after which he or she must serve a cooling-off period of three consecutive years. - 3.
-The two years off the engagement in years 4 and 7 do not constitute cooling-off as they do not add up to two consecutive years off required to achieve cooling for an other Key Audit Partner.
+The two years off the engagement in years 4 and 7 do not constitute cooling-off as they do not add up to two consecutive years off required to achieve cooling for a KAP.
 So, the individual reaches seven cumulative years on the engagement at the end of year 9, after which he or she must serve a cooling-off period of two consecutive years. - 4.
-The individual has effectively served a cooling-off period of two consecutive years in years 4 and 5 (even though not required by the Code as he or she had not completed seven years on the audit) and therefore could return in year 6 in any Key Audit Partner role for a further seven year period.
+The individual has effectively served a cooling-off period of two consecutive years in years 4 and 5 (even though not required by the Code as he or she had not completed 7 years on the audit) and therefore could return in year 6 in any Key Audit Partner role for a further 7-year period.

-Table 4 below illustrates further examples for the audit of a PIE that is a Listed or APRA regulated entity.
-Note "X" represents a year in which the individual was not a Key Audit Partner on the audit and met the requirements on restrictions in the cooling-off period in the Close-Off Document paragraph 290.164.
-For the purpose of this table, "KAP" refers to an individual who was neither the Engagement Partner nor the EQCR Partner.
+Table 4 below illustrates further examples for the audit of a PIE that is a Listed or APRA related entity.
+Note "X" represents a year in which the individual was not a Key Audit Partner on the audit.
+For the purposes of this table, "KAP" refers to an individual who was neither the Engagement Partner nor the EQCR Partner.